Subdivision-Based Mesh Convolution Networks

 \subsection{Input features}

-\revise{The input feature for each triangle face is a 13-dimensional vector, which is divided into a 7-dimensional shape descriptor and a 6-dimensional pose descriptor.
-The components of the shape descriptor are the face area, the three interior angles of the triangle, and the inner products of the face normal with the three vertex normals (the last term characterizing curvature).
-The pose descriptor is the position of the face center and the face normal, helping the network to identify faces with similar shapes through position and orientation.
-Further user-defined features such as colors may also be added for specific learning tasks.}
+The input feature for each triangular face is a 13-dimensional vector, composed of a 7-dimensional shape descriptor and a 6-dimensional pose descriptor.
+The components of the shape descriptor are the face area, the three interior angles of the triangle, and the inner products of the face normal with the three vertex normals (characterizing curvature).
+The pose descriptor gives the position of the face center and the face normal, helping the network to identify faces with similar shapes through position and orientation.
+Further user-defined features such as color could also be added for specific learning tasks.